riyamittal12426/LazySheeps/DEMO_CHECKLIST.md

 **WOW Factor:**
 - Show the weekly activity bar chart
 - Point out if risk is increasing
-- Mention: "This is unique to LangHub - no other platform does this"
+- Mention: "This is unique to Katalyst - no other platform does this"

 ---